chuckrunge/sidacoja/README.md

 Tabular data in any of the listed formats can be read or written.
 Or a table read in one format can be written in another format.
 If no selection criteria is supplied, the entire file will be written.

 WHAT IS SIDACOJA GOOD FOR?
 A database table can be dumped to a spreadsheet.
 Or a spreadsheet can be loaded back to the database.
 JSON input can be received as a Java object for further processing.
 An XML table can be processed in the same way.
 And when you're done, you can write it out as a csv or any other format.

+EXAMPLES

+Example 1: copy a database table for backup sidacoja_copy_table_to_table.cmd (batch example)

+Example 2: extract rows from table for testing sidacoja_copy_table_to_table.cmd (batch example)

+Example 3: dump a table to csv sidacoja_dump_table_to_csv.cmd (batch example)

+Example 4: copy a database table to a spreadsheet sidacoja_dump_table_to_xls.cmd (batch example)

+Example 5: load a spreadsheet into a database sidacoja_load_table_from_xls.cmd (batch example)

+Example 6: translate json to xml for processing in memory ExampleInMemory.java (online example)

+Example 7 load an external properties table to xml in memory ExampleProperties.java (online example)

+REQUIRED LIBRARIES

+Please note that several jar files might be needed on the classpath to support the operation in process.
+-commons-csv-1.1.jar for CSV files
+-poi-3.13.jar for XLS files
+-json-simple-1.1.1.jar for JSON files
+-JDBC driver for your database

+PROCESSING

-Each type is processed by it's own input class, and each type has it's own output class.
+Each data type is processed by it's own input class, and each type has it's own output class.
 A common format of rows and cells called RowCache is used in between.
 A RowCache contains a collection of rows, and each row contains a collection of cells.

 For each run, one file is input, and one file is output, along with an explicit file type for each.
 These parameters are required.